ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

     UsoSvc: AllAccess, Start
 ```

-2. We also see an outdated version of Teamviewer is installed on the machine and running:
+- Second, We see an outdated version of TeamViewer is installed and running on the machine:

 ```console
 [+] Installed Applications --Via Program Files/Uninstall registry--